adloky/smalls/english/all-dorothys-adventures-in-oz.md

 At once the boy harnessed Jim to the buggy.
 The three took their seats in the buggy and Jim started cautiously along the way

-The way suddenly grew lighter, and Zeb put out the lan- terns.
+The way suddenly grew lighter, and Zeb put out the lanterns.
 In a few moments more they emerged from the mountain and found themselves in a new and charming country.

-The Valley of Voices
+## The Valley of Voices

 They reached a delightful valley that was shaped like the hollow of a great cup.
 Groves of beautiful and stately trees were everywhere.
 There were orchards, too, bearing luscious fruits.
 The mountain on this side was not glass, but made of a stone similar to granite.
 With some difficulty and danger Jim drew the buggy over the loose rocks until he reached the green lawns below, where the paths and orchards and gardens began.